AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 ## Add a Batch Prefetch Request

 The first request we will implement in We.Travel is a batch prefetch request with two Target locations on the Home Screen.
 In a later lesson, we'll configure offers for these locations that display messages to help guide new users through the booking process.
-For now, we'll use the locations as placeholders for the offers.

-A prefetch request fetches Target locations as minimally as possible by caching Adobe Target server responses.
-A batch prefetch request retrieves and caches multiple locations.
+A prefetch request fetches Target locations as minimally as possible by caching the Adobe Target server response (offer).
+A batch prefetch request retrieves and caches multiple offers, each associated with a different location.
 All prefetched locations are cached on the device for future use in the user session.
 By prefetching multiple locations on the Home Screen, we can retrieve offers to use later as the visitor navigates through the app.
 Refer to the [prefetch documentation](https://docs.adobe.com/content/help/en/mobile-services/android/target-android/c-mob-target-prefetch-android.html) for more details on prefetch methods.

 We'll start with the HomeActivity controller (the Home Screen's source code), which is located under app > main > java > com.wetravel > Controller.